craigyjp/reSEMble-MIDI-to-CV/README.md

 In standard mode the MIDI to CV is unison, all 3 CV outputs are identical, with a detune option that slightly detunes VCO2 & more on VCO3.

+Polymode will enable a dynamic 3 note paraphonic synth where pressing more than 1 key will switch the second and third notes to the pitch that has been requested.

 There is an onboard LFO based on the Electric Druid TapLFO3-D chip.
 This is a voltage controlled LFO capable of 16 waveforms and and is merged into the CV lines based on your settings for FM/AT depth.